3nvi/gatsby-intl/packages/gatsby-theme-intl/README.md

 Visit the related [gatsby starter](https://github.com/3nvi/gatsby-intl/tree/master/packages/gatsby-starter-intl) to see a full example of how this plugin can be used

+## Changelog

+Please refer to the [Changelog](https://github.com/3nvi/gatsby-intl/blob/master/packages/gatsby-theme-intl/CHANGELOG.md) for information on the details of each release

 ## License

 MIT